 Your Child is More Likely to Be Successful

-This blog post explains that your child being successful in a sport doesn’t merely mean winning games or scoring goals.
-While those objectives are worthwhile, what matters the most with children is whether they’re enjoying themselves.
-If your child seems visibly unhappy when playing or tell you that he or she is, you may need to become more involved.
+Physical activity is an important part of a child’s education and development.
+As this elementary school explains, daily PE and sports teaches children sportsmanship, helps them develop coordination, and gives them of a sense of fair play.
+Your child being successful in a sport doesn’t merely mean winning games or scoring goals.
+While those objectives are worthwhile, what matters the most with children is whether or not they’re enjoying themselves.
 Knowing that someone is rooting for them can do wonders for children’s confidence on the field.
 When they’re more self-assured, they can perform so much better.
 Belief in themselves can carry kids a long way.

 Playing sports can be a way for youngsters to unwind, but the activity can also be very demanding.
 This is especially true if you’re parenting a teenager.
 Adolescence is a turbulent time, and a teen’s mental health is especially vulnerable during this period.
 This page has a list of additional teenage mental health references and resources for more advice.
 When a parent is involved, a teen can feel as though there’s far more endorsement for them.
 You’re aware of how much you care about your teen, but it never hurts to demonstrate it.
 Be sure to discuss mental health issues with your son or daughter in an understanding manner that gives them plenty of room to speak and share their thoughts.